Misdemeanor Attorney

 Felonies are serious crimes that are punishable by significant jail time.
 In some cases, a misdemeanor can be upgraded to a felony if the accused is a repeat offender.
 If you are accused of a felony, you should contact a criminal defense attorney.

-Maximum Penalties for Misdemeanor in Missouri
+Misdemeanor Penalties in Missouri

-• Class A misdemeanors carry a maximum penalty of one year in jail and up to a $2000 fine.
+• Class A misdemeanors carry a maximum penalty of one year in jail and up to a $2,000 fine.

-• Class B misdemeanors carry a maximum penalty of six months in jail and up to a $1000 fine.
+• Class B misdemeanors carry a maximum penalty of six months in jail and up to a $1,000 fine.

 • Class C misdemeanors carry a maximum penalty of 15 days in jail and up to a $750 fine.